Struki84/exa/claude_search.md

 Similary, to get Exa API key, you will first need an Exa account, visit [Exa dashboard](https://dashboard.exa.ai/api-keys) to generate your API key.

-> Be safe with our API keys.
+> Be safe with your API keys.
 Make sure they are not hardocded in your code or added in a git repository to prevent leaking them to the public.

 You can create an `.env` file in the root of your project and add the following to it: